Kotlin/KEEP/proposals/stdlib/string-to-number.md

 * `String.toFloatOrNull(): Float?`
 * `String.toDoubleOrNull(): Double?`

-Integer parsing is reimplemented in order not to throw exception on incorrect number, but to return `null` instead.
+Integer parsing is reimplemented in order not to throw an exception on incorrect number, but to return `null` instead.

-Floating number are parsed with JDK functions `java.lang.Float.parseFloat` and `java.lang.Double.parseDouble`, but an additional regex validation is done beforehand, which hopefully does not pass incorrect floating point numbers, and does not reject correct ones.
+Floating point numbers are parsed with JDK functions `java.lang.Float.parseFloat` and `java.lang.Double.parseDouble`, but an additional regex validation is done beforehand, which hopefully does not pass incorrect floating point numbers, and does not reject correct ones.

 ## Alternatives

-* It is possible to use existing `String.to_Number_` functions inside a try-catch block, but it could hurt performance on a hot path:
+* It is possible to use the existing `String.to_Number_` functions inside a try-catch block, but it could hurt performance on a hot path:

 ```